 From Stockholm and Helsinki, there is also a ferry connection to Tallinn.
 It is especially frequent from Helsinki, hence planning your route through there will not add much to the total duration of your trip.
 Apart from that, Estonia has bus links with major cities in Germany, Poland, Russia, Ukraine and the Baltic countries.
 Due to the relatively short distances, coach trips from Riga and St. Petersburg are a good alternative to air travel.
 Both cities have direct connections to Tartu.

-The taxi stop is also located in front of the terminal.
-The taxi might cost around 10 EUR to the city center.
+The taxi stop is located in front of the terminal.
+The taxi might cost around 10 EUR to the city center and you can ask the airport staff to order one for you.

 If you arrive late in the evening you should spend the night in Tallinn.
 There are different hotels and hostels where you can find accommodation in Tallinn.